 Normally people don’t pay much attention to emails from unknown sources.
 So most probably, your email message will be overlooked or deleted.
 But just in case if it is not and webmasters of both the sites B and C went through your article and liked it, they will most probably share it among their Twitter followers or Facebook fans.

 They may link out to it, only when they find your article exceptionally useful for their target audience.

-So in majority of cases your probability of getting a back link is quite low from your link bait.
-If you want to increase this probability of getting links esp. from authority sites and that too again and again, then it makes sense that you develop connections with key persons of the potential linking sites.
+So in the majority of cases, your probability of getting a backlink is quite low from your linkbait.
+If you want to increase this probability of getting links, especially from authority sites and that too again and again, then it makes sense that you develop connections with key persons of the potential linking sites.
 These key persons are those people who have the authority to decide what can or can’t publish on their website.
-They have the authority to make changes on the websites.
+They have the authority to make changes to the websites.

-Once you have developed a good relationship with a key person of a potential linking site, then promoting your contents is as easy as eating a cake.
+Once you have developed a good relationship with a key person of a potential linking site, then promoting your content is as easy as eating a cake.

 Now to the meat of this post.
 How to develop such relationships?

-First thing first.
+First things first.
 Establish yourself as a recognized authority in your niche, so that people take you seriously and show interest in being a part of your social network.
-You can become a recognized authority by becoming one of the top contributor in your niche.
+You can become a recognized authority by becoming one of the top contributors in your niche.
 Speak at major industry conferences.

 Leave insightful posts and comments on industry forums and blogs and especially on the potential linking partners sites/blogs.
 Once you have become a recognized authority, potential linking partners will become aware of you, and establishing relationships with them will become easier.

 Now move forward and socialize with them.
 You can socialize with them through social media (social networking sites, community groups, forums, blogs, etc), common friends, and events (industry conferences, seminars, workshops).